- Explain the basic behavior of waves, including travelling waves and standing waves

 She was born in Cairo, Egypt, in 1910, where her British parents were studying archeology.
 Even as a young girl, she was fascinated with minerals and crystals.
 When she was a student at Oxford University, she began researching how X-ray crystallography could be used to determine the structure of biomolecules.
 She invented new techniques that allowed her and her students to determine the structures of vitamin B12, penicillin, and many other important molecules.
 Diabetes, a disease that affects 382 million people worldwide, involves the hormone insulin.
 Hodgkin began studying the structure of insulin in 1934, but it required several decades of advances in the field before she finally reported the structure in 1969.
 Understanding the structure has led to better understanding of the disease and treatment options.

-An example of two-dimensional standing waves is shown in Figure 6.8, which shows the vibrational patterns on a flat surface.
+An example of two-dimensional standing waves is shown in Figure 3.8, which shows the vibrational patterns on a flat surface.
 Although the vibrational amplitudes cannot be seen like they could in the vibrating string, the nodes have been made visible by sprinkling the drum surface with a powder that collects on the areas of the surface that have minimal displacement.
 For one-dimensional standing waves, the nodes were points on the line, but for two-dimensional standing waves, the nodes are lines on the surface (for three-dimensional standing waves, the nodes are two-dimensional surfaces within the three-dimensional volume).
+Because of the circular symmetry of the drum surface, its boundary conditions (the drum surface being tightly constrained to the circumference of the drum) result in two types of nodes: radial nodes that sweep out all angles at constant radii and, thus, are seen as circles about the center, and angular nodes that sweep out all radii at constant angles and, thus, are seen as lines passing through the center.
+The upper left image in Figure 3.8 shows two radial nodes, while the image in the lower right shows the vibrational pattern associated with three radial nodes and two angular nodes.

 Blackbody Radiation and the Ultraviolet Catastrophe